Bereavement Counselling in Walsall

 Some people believe grief follows a path of shared patterns or thought, and you can read more about these on my Grief and Loss Therapy page.
 Remember as individuals we are likely to experience these stages of grief differently from one another however, with differing levels of intensity or in a unique order.

-People who have suffered a loss might feel guilt, anger and shock.
-The emotions associated with grief and loss can range from sadness and hopelessness to loneliness and denial.
-Following the death of a loved one you might feel confused or have a pattern of disordered thinking.
+If you have experienced a loss you might feel a wide range of emotions including guilt, anger and shock.
+Feelings can range from sadness and hopelessness to loneliness and denial.
+You might feel completely overwhelmed by your emotions, or you might feel confused and experience disordered thinking.
 It can also be a lonely and frustrating time adjusting to the changes brought by a bereavement.

 There are also physical effects of loss or bereavement.
 These might include crying, shaking, palpitations, a lack of energy, eating too much or not eating at all.
-The behaviours associated with the loss may be withdrawing from social life, a lack of self-care, being busy, wanting to talk or perhaps not wanting to say anything.
-These reactions are perfectly normal in relation to bereavement and are part of the grieving process.
+Your behaviours might also change, leading you to withdraw from social life, or pay less attention to your own self-care.
+You may want to keep being busy, talk more than usual or perhaps not want to say anything at all.
+These reactions are normal in relation to bereavement and are part of the grieving process.

 My role as a bereavement counsellor is to help you make sense of these thoughts and emotions, and their effect upon you.
 It’s also the first step towards helping you identify a way forward.